 Utah State Tree - Quaking Aspen

 The quaking aspen (Populus tremuloides) was chosen by the Utah State Legislature in 2014 to be the state tree.
 The quaking aspen replaced the Colorado blue spruce, which had held the honor of state tree since 1933.
-The quaking aspen makes up about 10% of the forest cover in the State of Utah and can be found in all of Utah's 29 counties.
+The quaking aspen, which is also known as trembling aspen, makes up about 10% of the forest cover in the State of Utah and can be found in all of Utah's 29 counties.
 In comparison, the Colorado blue spruce makes up about 1% of the forest cover and is primarily found in the the Wasatch and Uinta mountains.

 The change was initiated by fourth-grade students at Monroe Elementary in Sevier County who didn't think that the blue spruce represented the State of Utah as a whole.
 The students chose the aspen because a colony of trees develop a singular root system.
 They say that reminds them of Utah where we all work together to reach new heights.
 Senator Ralph Okerlund sponsored S.B.
 41 because "the quaking aspen provides Utah an economical, agricultural and recreational benefit."
 The strong root system of the quaking aspen also appealed to Senator Okerlund because of the state's emphasis on family history and genealogy.
 S.B.
 41 passed 26 to 0 in the Utah Senate on February 10, 2014 and was sent to the Utah House of Representatives for their consideration.

 Representative Brad R. Wilson, floor sponsor of S.B.
 41, believes the quaking aspen is an appropriate symbol for Utah.
 "The aspen stems grow from roots of older trees," Wilson said.
 "This creates a very important metaphor that we could connect to Utah as these children of the parents grow and are very prolific."
 It passed 54 to 19 in the House of Representatives on February 19, 2014.